zanuka/leaderport-core-ui/docs/extension-dev.md

 # LeaderPort Extension Dev Workflow

-A simple Chrome Extension starter project that uses Vue 3 + TypeScript + Vite + Bun + Icon Generation
+A simple Chrome Extension starter project that uses React + TypeScript + Vite + Bun + Icon Generation

-## Prerequistes
+## Prerequisites

 Keep in mind I've created this starter using my personal preferences and it should be easy enough to swap out any of the technologies to match your own prefs.